asbjornenge/chronos-app/README.md

 ### Steps

-Steps are require a bit more input:
+Steps require a bit more input:

 ```
 Name    : Name of the step